-18. A rash talker is like the stabbings of a sword, but the tongue of the wise is healing.
+18. There is a speaking rashly like the stabbings of a sword, but the tongue of the wise is healing.

 19. Lips of truth will be established forever, but a lying tongue is only for a moment.

-20. Deceit is in the heart of those who devise evil, but joy belongs to those who counsel peace.
+20. Deceit is in the heart of those who devise evil, but those who counsel peace have joy.

-21. No evil will be sent against the righteous man, but wicked men are filled with evil.
+21. No evil will happen to the righteous man, but wicked men will be full of misery.